 The American Civil Liberties Union, ACLU of Alabama, and Planned Parenthood Federation of America filed a lawsuit challenging an extreme law that bans abortion in nearly every case and punishes doctors with up to 99 years in prison for providing care.

-This near-total abortion ban is the latest in a long line of medically unnecessary and politically motivated restrictions passed by anti-abortion politicians in Alabama that aim to push care out of reach.
+This near-total abortion ban is the latest of a long line of medically unnecessary and politically motivated restrictions passed by anti-abortion politicians in Alabama that aim to push care out of reach.
 The ACLU and Planned Parenthood Southeast have successfully challenged multiple previous such restrictions.
 They have never lost a challenge to an abortion restriction in Alabama.

-Since 2010, state politicians have passed more than 400 medically unnecessary and politically motivated restrictions nationwide that force patients to delay care, shut down clinics, and make abortion care unaffordable.
+Since 2010, state politicians have passed more than 570 medically unnecessary and politically motivated restrictions nationwide that force patients to delay care, shut down clinics, and make abortion care unaffordable.

 In addition to Dr. Yashica Robinson, plaintiffs represented in the case are Alabama Women’s Center, Reproductive Health Services, West Alabama Women’s Center, and Planned Parenthood Southeast.
-Plaintiffs seek declaratory and injunctive relief to hold Alabama’s ban unconstitutional and unenforceable.